fu4303/portfolio-skullface-new/_projects/06_illustrations.markdown

 disciplines:  ""
 direction:    ""

-description:  "<p>Please check the <a href='/shop'>Shop</a> to see if any of these prints are available for purchase!
-I&rsquo;m currently not accepting commissions at this time, but feel free to email me to get in the pipeline.</p>"
+description:  "Please check the <a href='/shop'>Shop</a> to see if any of these prints are available for purchase!
+I&rsquo;m currently not accepting commissions at this time, but feel free to email me to get in the pipeline."

 ---